chrisdursoorg/bitstrm/README.md

 ## Rational

-Implementing codecs, variable codec serialization and algorithms requiring arbitrary bit sized integers (or states) frequently results in having to rewrite bit access operators.
+Implementing codecs, variable codec serialization and algorithms requiring arbitrary bit sized integers (or states) frequently result in having to rewrite bit access operations.
 These operations can be difficult to correctly implement particularly with regards to boundary conditions, two's complement arithmetic and branch reduction.
-The bitstrm library attempts to address each these concerns while providing a clean interface.
+The bitstrm library attempts to address these concerns while providing a clean interface.

 ## Implementation

 Implemented as a header only library compatible to `-std=c++11`, this code offers lightweight compilation (e.g. even weighty `std::ostream` for print comes in with optional `#include "/bitstrm/print.hpp"` ).
 Note that I've included a few references to `boost_1_57`.
 They may possibly be omitted.
-Optional example code and boost unit testing may be built with `cmake`.
+Optional example code and boost style unit testing can be built with `cmake`.

 ## Features